JiaziChen111/Ch_Synthetic/README.md

 The results in the paper were generated using the following:
 - Operating system: macOS 10.14.6
 - Software: Matlab R2019b, Stata 15
 - Add-ons.
 Matlab toolboxes: Financial.
-Stata: in xtscc.ado comment out lines 73-83.
+Stata: in xtscc.ado comment out lines 74-83*.
 - Restricted data sources: Bloomberg, Refinitv
 - Expected running time: Pre-Analysis (XX min/hr), only if replicated from scratch (i.e. using data directly downloaded from Bloomberg and Refinitv); Analysis (XX min/hr)

+* Comment out section 'Check if dataset's timevar is regularly spaced' because it uses `tab `timevar'` which yields an error (too many variables).
+In Stata, to find the location of the xtscc.ado file, type `which xtscc`.

 ## CONTENTS OF THE MAIN FOLDER
 -------------------------------------------------------------------------------------